aimeerivers/aimeerivers.github.io/cv.md

 - Working with TypeScript, Cucumber, Playwright, and Detox for comprehensive testing strategies
 - Implementing and maintaining GitHub Actions workflows for continuous integration, testing, release and deployment
 - Developing tools and frameworks to help other companies integrate with Hedia's functionality
-- Staying current with the ever-changing AI landscape and exploring applications in testing
+- Keeping up with the ever-changing AI landscape and exploring applications in testing

 ### February 2023 – October 2023: Senior QA Engineer at Planday, Copenhagen, Denmark